layne-lab/useabletemps/README.md

-the overall goals here are to spin up something extremely basic to witness the "gears turning" at the lowest level possible.
+the overall goal here is to run something extremely basic to witness the "gears turning" at the lowest level possible.